 The most important and paramount consideration is the welfare of any child of the family under the age of 18.
-Consideration will be given first and foremost to providing accommodation for the children.
+The needs of any child will be considered, especially when it comes to providing suitable accommodation for the child/ren and primary carer.

 In practice, this means that the appropriate outcome will be one which balances the financial needs of each parent, whilst at the same time making appropriate arrangements for the children’s financial needs.

-- The income, earning capacity, property and other financial resources which each party has, or is likely to have in the foreseeable future.
-In the case of earning capacity, it would also be relevant to examine whether it was reasonable to expect one party to take steps to acquire an earning capacity;
+- Income and financial assets: The income, earning capacity, property and other financial resources which each party has, or is likely to have in the foreseeable future.
+In the case of earning capacity, it would also be relevant to examine whether it was reasonable to expect one party to take steps to acquire an earning capacity.

-- The financial needs, obligations and responsibilities which each of the parties to the marriage has or is likely to have in the foreseeable future;
+- Financial responsibilities: The financial needs, obligations and responsibilities which each of the parties to the marriage has or is likely to have in the foreseeable future.

-- The standard of living enjoyed by the family before the breakdown of the marriage;
+- Standard of living: The standard of living enjoyed by the family before the breakdown of the marriage.

-- The respective ages of the parties and the length of the marriage;
+- Age and length of marriage: The respective ages of the parties and the length of the marriage.

-- Any physical or mental disability of either party to the marriage;
+- Disabilities: Any physical or mental disability of either party to the marriage.

-- The contributions which each of the parties has made or is likely in the foreseeable future to make to the welfare of the family, including any contribution by looking after the home or caring for the family;
+- Contributions: The contributions which each of the parties has made or is likely in the foreseeable future to make to the welfare of the family, including any contribution by looking after the home or caring for the family.

-- The conduct of each of the parties in rare and exceptional cases; and
+- Behaviour or conduct: The conduct of each of the parties is considered in rare and exceptional cases.

-- The value to each of the parties to the marriage of any benefit which, by reason of the divorce, that party will lose the chance of acquiring.
+- Additional values: The value to each of the parties to the marriage of any benefit which, by reason of the divorce, that party will lose the chance of acquiring.

-- An immediate or delayed sale of property;
+- An immediate or delayed sale of a property;

 - A payment of a lump sum;

-- Maintenance pending suit to assist the spouse in funding expenses pending divorce;
+- Maintenance pending suit to assist a spouse in funding expenses pending a financial settlement;

-- Child maintenance payments in limited circumstances;1 and
+- Child maintenance payments in limited circumstances; and

 The court will adopt a different approach to "matrimonial" assets and "non-matrimonial" assets.
-Matrimonial assets mean the assets built up by the parties during the marriage, like the family home.
+Matrimonial assets mean assets built up by the parties during the marriage, such as the family home.
 Matrimonial assets are generally divided to meet the reasonable needs of the parties.

 "Non-matrimonial" assets are assets built up prior to or subsequent to the breakdown of the marriage, or assets acquired through an independent source.
-For example:
+This could include:

 - inherited wealth;